The flexible retirement savings plan

 Professional financial representatives are available to assist participants with all three approaches.

-All investment providers offer professional financial guidance to assist participants.
+All investment providers offer professional financial guidance to assist participants, or you can select your own advisor.

-You can access a financial consultant virtually, by phone or in person (when available) for advice and education on your investment strategy.
+You can access a financial consultant virtually, by phone, or in person (when available) for complimentary advice and education on your investment strategy.

 1 For Fidelity Investments only: If you invest in the SUNY Optional Retirement Program/New York State Voluntary Defined Contribution Program through Fidelity you will be investing in a variable group annuity contract issued by Massachusetts Mutual Life Insurance Company ("MassMutual"), 1295 State Street, Springfield, MA 01111-0001 and administered by Fidelity Investments.
 If benefit payments are annuitized under the group annuity contract issued by MassMutual, those benefit guarantees are subject to the claims paying ability of MassMutual.